-(a) Your total insured acreage will equal your total insurable acreage unless otherwise allowed in the Crop Provisions.
+- (a) Your total insured acreage will equal your total insurable acreage unless otherwise allowed in the Crop Provisions.
 The total number of your insured acres of the crop in the county will not exceed 100 percent of your insurable acreage of the crop in the county.

-- (b) Insurable acreage includes: - (1) Both insured acres of the crop, and acres of the crop that are not insured if allowed by the Crop Provisions, in the county; and - (2) Contiguous acreage of the insured crop located in another grid or county, if elected by the insured.
-For example, a total of 140 insurable acres are contiguous and located in both county A and county B. You may elect to report: (1) all 140 insurable acres for county A; (2) all 140 insurable acres for county B; or (3) any number of acres assigned by you to county A or county B respectively.
-Regardless of your choice, no more than 140 total insurable acres can be reported. - (c) Unless otherwise specified in the Crop Provisions, your insurable acreage is the total number of acres planted to the insured crop: - (1) In the county and grid ID listed on your application accepted by us; - (2) For which premium rates are provided in the Actuarial Documents; and - (3) In which you have a share. - (d) To be insured, acreage must be: - (1) Planted to the insured crop on or before the final planting date provided in the Actuarial Documents; - (2) Reported by the acreage reporting date; and - (3) Located in the county, including applicable contiguous acres, listed on your application accepted by us. - (e) The same acres cannot be insured in more than one grid ID or county during the crop year. - (f) The grid ID and county are determined based on a point of reference selected by you.
-Separate points of reference must be established as follows: - (1) A separate point of reference must be selected for non-contiguous insured acreage in a grid, by crop and intended use: and - (2) With respect to contiguous insured acreage, a point of reference must be selected as follows:
+- (b) Insurable acreage includes:

+- (1) Both insured acres of the crop, and acres of the crop that are not insured if allowed by the Crop Provisions, in the county; and

+- (2) Contiguous acreage of the insured crop located in another grid or county, if elected by the insured.
+For example, a total of 140 insurable acres are contiguous and located in both county A and county B. You may elect to report:

+- (1) all 140 insurable acres for county A;

+- (2) all 140 insurable acres for county B;

+- or (3) any number of acres assigned by

+- you to county A or county B respectively.
+Regardless of your choice, no more than 140 total insurable acres can be reported. - (c) Unless otherwise specified in the Crop Provisions, your insurable acreage is the total number of acres planted to the insured crop: - (1) In the county and grid ID listed on your application accepted by us; - (2) For which premium rates are provided in the actuarial documents; and - (3) In which you have a share. - (d) To be insured, acreage must be: - (1) Planted to the insured crop on or before the final planting date provided in the actuarial documents; - (2) Reported by the acreage reporting date; and - (3) Located in the county, including applicable contiguous acres, listed on your application accepted by us. - (e) The same acres cannot be insured in more than one grid ID or county during the crop year. - (f) The grid ID and county are determined based on a point of reference selected by you. - (1) If your point of reference is in a grid ID that crosses the U.S. border or is along the ocean where no insurance offer is available for that grid ID, you may elect to insure in the grid ID that is closest to your point of reference. - (i) You can only insure the acres located within the United States (e.g., if your acreage crosses into Canada or Mexico, only the acreage within the U.S. border is insurable under this policy). - (ii) You must provide documentation to us showing that your grid ID crosses the U.S. border and does not have an insurance offer in order to insure in another grid ID. - (2) Separate points of reference must be established as follows: - (i) A separate point of reference must be selected for non-contiguous insured acreage in a grid, by crop and intended use: and - (ii) With respect to contiguous insured acreage, a point of reference must be selected as follows: